itay-grudev/sdmp/README.md

 ```

 ## License
 Copyright Itay Grudev (c) 2019.
-Distributed under the terms of GNU GPL v3 or later.
+Distributed under the terms of the GNU GPL v3 or later.

 Portions of this software include code from other projects compatible with the
 GNU GPL v3 license.
-Refer to the licensing information in the begining of each
+Refer to the licensing information in the beginning of each
 file.
-Full license list can be found in the `LICENSES` directory.
+Full license list of all direct project dependencies can be found in the
+`LICENSES` directory.